 1. What are genital warts?

 Genital warts are flowing growths that be visible on the genitals.
-They’re a sexually carry virus caused by certain strains of the human papillomavirus (HPV).
+They sexually carry viruses caused by certain strains of the human papillomavirus (HPV).
 Genital warts could cause pain, not comfort, and burning.

 HPV is easily the most shared of all the STIs.
 Males and females who are sexually active are vulnerable to the interference of HPV, including genital warts.
 An HPV infection is especially dangerous for women because some types of HPV can also cause cancer of the cervix and vulva.

 A virus causes genital warts.
 It can be known as Human Papillomavirus ( or simply HPV).
 HPV will create the most popular viral sexually transferred issues ( STIs ) in the US.

 It can be predicted that up to seventy percent of the world’s human population, at some point, is destined to be affected by HPV.

 If you have genital warts, you have an HPV infection.